ablator/ablator/README.rst

 At the moment, ablator is in an early stage of development.
 The core APIs are completely available, and there is a custom user interface to manage day-to-day operations.

-However, we are missing an easy way to deploy the software for non-technical users, and user management, which has to be done using the Django Admin panel for now.
-So for now, you'll need some expertise in deploying a Django Application, but we want to mitigate that in the future.
+However, we are missing an easy way to deploy the software for non-technical users.
+So for now, you'll need someexpertise in deploying a Django Application, but we want to mitigate that in the future.

 See the `road map`_ for a list of features that are planned for the future.